ladybug-tools/spider/sandbox/speed-rad2solar-viewer/README.md

 * Test Cases 3 and 4 include some bogus/broken facades.
 Not sure where error is
 * Test Case 1: shade building has issues

+BW-Theo, we are pushing new pngs to folder viewer is pointing at.
+Make backup of all your original png files.
+We know what the issue is with all the test cases we thing.
+You have the u and v vectors off 180 degrees.

 ### [SPEED Rad2Solar Viewer R4]( https://www.ladybug.tools/spider/sandbox/speed-rad2solar-viewer/r4/speed-rad2solar-viewer.html )